Learning About Learning in Nature

 Spring 2018 quarter

 What can nature teach us?
 How do we learn?
 How might experiences in nature help us understand how learning occurs and how we can support the learning of others?
-We will investigate these questions through an introduction to how our brains learn and change, as well as an introduction to the ecology of western Washington.
+We will investigate these questions through an introduction to how our brains learn and change, as well as an introduction to the ecology of western Washington forests.

 We will start by examining ourselves as learners, the filters that we carry, and how we create memories.
 Expanding our scope, we’ll explore some of the ways to facilitate the learning of others.
 We will look at how groups form and function, and we will consider the role of group work in educational strategies.
 The history and influence of nature-based education will form a theoretical perspective to inform our field studies.
-At the same time, we will experience the ecosystems of western Washington as a learning laboratory where we can observe, test, and examine nature education in action.
+At the same time, we will experience the forested ecosystems of western Washington as a learning laboratory where we can observe, test, and examine nature education in action.

 Fields of Studyeducation environmental studies

 Online LearningHybrid Online Learning < 25% Delivered Online